CavitationDetection/HKG/README.md

 - engine.py contains the construction of the different correlation matrices (e.g. SCM, HKCM, Binary HEKCM and Re-weighted HEKCM).
 - gcn_layers.py is the network structure of GCN.
 - train/test_data_loader.py represents the loading of training and test datasets.
+- generate_adj_file.py indicates the generation of the adjacency matrix.
+- generate_word_embedding.py is the generation of word embeddings for the target classes (e.g. GloVe, GoogleNews, FastText and so on).
 - Execute train.py

 Note that, for the current version. test.py is nor required as the code calls the test function every iteration from within to visualize the performance difference between the baseline and the GRLNet.
 However, we also provide a separate test.py file for visualising the test set.
 For that, the instructions can be found below.